dotintent/FlutterBleLib/REFERENCE.md

     String transactionId,
   });
 ```
 Writes value to this characteristic.
 It is user's responsibility to choose whether write should be done with or without response.
-Operation is cancellable, meaning the operation's result in Dart can be discarded.
 ```dart
   Stream<Uint8List> monitor({String transactionId});
 ```